ravenac95/virtstrap-core/README.rst

 A simple script that allows you to setup a repeatable project using a variety of tools.
 The project came out of a need to use some things from buildout and some things from pip and virtualenv.
+However, eventually buildout support was abandoned as pip and virtualenv were powerful enough for the job.

 Why I made virtstrap
 --------------------